 WHERE TO BUY?

-You can purchase my original here in my shop.
+You can purchase my work here in my shop.
 I also have my work in local shops in Moab, where the selection will vary.
-The best way to know when the online shop will be restocked with new work is to join my email list.
+If you are local to Moab, feel free to reach out if you are interested in viewing current works at my studio in person.

 JEWELRY PROCESS?